Zibbp/ganymede/README.md

   <h2 align="center">Ganymede</h2>

   <p align="center">
-    Twitch VOD and Live Stream archiving platform with a real-time and rendered chat experience.
+    Ganymede is a Twitch VOD and Live Stream archiving platform with a real-time chat experience.
+Every archive includes a rendered chat for viewing outside of Ganymede.
 Files are saved in a friendly format allowing for use without Ganymede.
   </p>
 </div>